int-index/kalium/README.md

 ## Building

-Download (using `git clone`):
+Choose an arbitrary path, to which we will further refer as `path/to/sodium`.
+Issue the following commands to initialize the building environment:

-* https://github.com/int-index/sodium into `/path/to/sodium`
+* `git clone https://github.com/int-index/sodium /path/to/sodium`
-* https://github.com/int-index/monad-supply into `/path/to/monad-supply`

-The paths can be arbitrary.
-Then change your directory to `/path/to/sodium` and initialize the building environment.
-Issue the following commands:
+* `cd /path/to/sodium`
 * `cabal sandbox init`
-* `cabal sandbox add-source /path/to/monad-supply`
 * `cabal install --dependencies-only`

 If something goes wrong, you can always `cabal sandbox delete` and then repeat